Horizon entropy consistent with FLRW equations for general modified theories of gravity and for all EoS of the matter field: Problem with the existing thermodynamic law ( ) and a new thermodynamic law for cosmology:

 \subsection{Consistent entropy for general gravity theory with the modified thermodynamic law}

 The action for a general gravity theory in $(n+1)$ dimension is shown in Eq.~(\ref{MGT-action}) and the corresponding FLRW equations are given by Eq.~(\ref{FRW-MGT}).
-In this case, we have defined the effective energy density and the effective pressure as $\rho_\mathrm{eff} = \rho + \rho_\mathrm{c}$ and $p_\mathrm{eff} = p+p_\mathrm{c}$, respectively, with $\rho_\mathrm{c}$ and $p_\mathrm{c}$ represent the contributions from higher curvature terms present in the gravitational action.
-Due to such higher curvature terms, the horizon entropy for a general modified gravity theory is considered to have a correction term over that of in the Einstein case, namely,
+In this case, the possible effect(s) of higher order curvature term(s) are encoded within $\rho_\mathrm{c}$ and $p_\mathrm{c}$ in the FLRW equations.
+By following the analogy stated before Eq.~(\ref{correct entropy-MGT-1}), the horizon entropy corresponding to a general modified gravity theory is considered to have the following form, namely,